Does a DWI raise car insurance rates in New Jersey?

 PEOPLE ASK:

-What happens when you get a DWI in New Jersey?
+What happens when you get a DUI in New Jersey?

-If you’re convicted of a DWI in New Jersey, consequences are severe.
-For a first offense, you’ll face fines and fees.
-Your car may also be impounded, your driver's license suspended, and car insurance rates will increase for 15 years.
+If you're convicted of a DUI in New Jersey, consequences are severe.
+For a first offense, you'll face fines and fees.
+Your car may also be impounded, your driver's license suspended, car insurance rates will increase, and DWI will stay on your record for 15 years.

 If someone gets a DWI in your car, does it go on your insurance?